JetBrains/intellij-platform-plugin-template/README.md

 Since February 2021, GitHub Actions [support the skip CI feature][github-actions-skip-ci].
 If the message contains one of the following strings: `[skip ci]`, `[ci skip]`, `[no ci]`, `[skip actions]`, or `[actions skip]` – workflows will not be triggered.

-### Why draft release no longer contains built plugin artifact?
+### Why does the draft release no longer contain a built plugin artifact?

 All the binaries created with each workflow are still available, but as an output artifact of each run together with tests and Qodana results.
 That approach gives more possibilities for testing and debugging pre-releases, for example, in your local environment.